 Communal areas may be available for use during troop time; connect with the Camp Director to ensure the space is available for use.
 It is recommended that troop time be spent in the unit area or hiking on trails.
 Troops doing their own campfires and/or fire building will depend on the fire restrictions at the time.

 Programming – Camp-Staff Led

 Camp staff will provide three blocks of program time in addition to two evening activities.

-Cloud Rim and Trefoil Ranch have numerous program areas for the troops to experience during their stay at camp.
+Camp Cloud Rim and Trefoil Ranch have numerous program areas for the troops to experience during their stay at camp.

 Camp staff incorporate Girl Scout programming into outdoor programs or activities.
 Please review the Troop Camping Outcomes (PDF) for badge and patch steps your troop may work on during their session.
-Connect with your Troop Leaders to know what activities your troop got scheduled for so you can narrow down what steps your camper will work on.
+Connect with your troop leaders to know what activities your troop got scheduled for so you can narrow down what steps your camper will work on.